Faced with protests, Albania seeks rewards for destroying Syrian weapons

 The request came under a Russian-American deal to destroy the weapons programme by mid-2014, averting U.S. missile strikes threatened after an August sarin gas attack on the outskirts of Damascus that killed hundreds of people.

-A source briefed on the discussions said talks with Albania had reached a "technical level", ahead of a Friday deadline to agree a destruction plan with the Organisation for the Prohibition of Chemical Weapons (OPCW) which will meet in The Hague.
-Under the U.S.-Russian timetable, all chemicals should be out of Syria by December 31, except for one which should be destroyed on site by March.
+A source briefed on the discussions said talks with Albania had reached a "technical level".

-It was uncertain whether a site for the destruction would be agreed by Friday.

-Albania, an Adriatic nation of 2.8 million people, is a member of NATO and staunchly pro-American.
+The Adriatic nation of 2.8 million people is a member of NATO and staunchly pro-American.

 Albania has experience in such work, having dismantled its own communist-era chemical weapons with U.S. help in 2004 at Qafe Molle, behind Mount Dajt that overlooks Tirana.
 It also has a weapons destruction site at Mjekes, near the central town of Elbasan, where protests have also been held.